joshmu/ts-swarm/README.md

 ## Roadmap

 - [ ] Support streaming
-- [ ] Simplify the public api: Do we need to invoke the Swarm class?
 - [ ] Add more examples, because that's the best way to learn
 - [ ] Providing agentic design pattern examples and architecture flows
 - [ ] Add more tests